-I distinctly remember the uncomfortable feeling that arose when our standard phys-ed curriculum made way for its mandatory health unit in sixth grade.
-Even our teacher was notably squeamish in anticipation of the daunting task, recognizing that the lessons ahead would leave his students, and perhaps himself, incredibly uncomfortable and confused, and likely more inclined to act inappropriately in class.
-The responsibility of teaching sex-ed is a great one, there’s no denying it.
-However, it’s arguably one of the most important subjects one will have the opportunity to teach, and somehow it is awarded such little attention given the amount of time we spend in school.
-Surely to become comfortable with the intricacies of our own bodies, the importance of consent, the foundations of a healthy relationship, the spectrum of gender and sexuality, and the practice of safe sex should be critical components of our school curriculum.
-These notions are essentially non-negotiable for us as humans, yet we deny so many the opportunity to thoroughly understand them.
-It could be that the awkwardness felt amongst students and teachers leads to such a surface-level approach to sex education, or rather that our teachers themselves are not properly equipped during their own time in school.
-Either way, it’s a problem, a perpetuating cycle of discomfort that deprives us of our right to access critical knowledge.
+I distinctly remember the uncomfortable feeling that came when our phys-ed curriculum made way for its mandatory health unit in sixth grade.
+Even our teacher was notably squeamish in anticipation of the daunting task.
+He recognized that the lessons ahead would leave his students (and himself) incredibly uncomfortable, confused and more inclined to act inappropriately in class.
+The responsibility of teaching sex-ed is a great one; it may be the most important subject a teacher will teach.
+However, it is awarded very little attention given the amount of time we spend in school.
+Surely to understand the intricacies of our own bodies, the importance of consent and healthy relationships, the spectrum of gender and sexuality and the practice of safe sex are critical to our school curriculum.
+These notions are essentially non-negotiable for us as humans, yet we are denied a thorough understanding of them.
+It could be that the awkwardness felt among students and teachers leads to such a surface-level approach to sex-ed, or rather that the teachers themselves are not adequately equipped to take on the responsibility.
+Either way, it has caused a perpetual cycle of discomfort, depriving us of critical information and it must be fixed.

 Sex-ed in the American school system varies widely.
 Shockingly, there are many states that don’t even require a sex-ed curriculum to be in place.
 Only about 50% of adolescents receive instruction on contraception before they first have sex and less than half of U.S. states require any education to be delivered on contraception or require sex and/or HIV education to be medically and factually accurate (Shapiro & Brown, 2018).
 Meanwhile, many states continue to stress abstinence as the only option and condone sexual activity exclusively within marriage (Shapiro & Brown, 2018).
 Very few states even address the topics of consent and healthy relationships in their curriculums (Shapiro & Brown, 2018).
 These statistics are incredibly alarming.
 Despite its low priority, a lack of comprehensive sex education presents many serious consequences; individuals are left unequipped to engage in healthy relationships, understand how to maintain and care for their own health, prevent unwanted pregnancy and gain bodily autonomy, or identify and prevent sexually abusive behavior.
 We believe that this information should be a right—not be a privilege—and by failing to enforce sex-ed in schools, many are being stripped of their right to embark safely into life’s experiences.